IP Warm-up Overview

 IP Warm-up Helps Build Your Sender Reputation

-⇒Sender Reputation is how receivers view you and your mail.
+⇒Sender Reputation is how mailbox providers view you and your mail.

 - Email reputation controls access to the inbox